 Understanding Body Image

-A teenage girl’s body image is her perception of the way she looks in her own mind.
-A teenager girl’s body image may not accurately reflect their true appearance.
-Regardless of the way the girl actually looks, a teenager with negative body image may have a negative view of themselves based on what they see in the mirror.
-Teenage girls with a positive body image, on the other hand, will feel confident and satisfied with their appearance.
+Body image is a person’s perception of the way they look in their own mind.
+A teenager’s body image may not accurately reflect their true appearance.
+Regardless of the way they actually look, a teenager with negative body image may have a negative view of themselves based on what they see in the mirror.
+People with a positive body image, on the other hand, will feel confident and satisfied with their appearance.

 When body image issues in teens become severe, they can develop into body image disorders.
 These disorders raise the risk of the teenager developing related problems, such as food restriction, excessive exercise or an eating disorder.